 7. Given your beliefs on homosexuality, is every author here single?

 Because of our convictions, most of our authors are single and committed to celibacy.
 A few of our authors are married to women — some may call these “mixed-orientation marriages.”

-8. Are you affiliated with any organizations like Exodus International or the Gay Christian Network?
+8. Are you affiliated with any organizations like Exodus International or Q Christian Fellowship (formerly Gay Christian Network)?

 We remain unaffiliated with any organizations, past or present.
 We’re just a group of friends passionate about storytelling.